SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <a name="arminian" href="#contents" style="font-size:2.1em;">IV.
 Arminian theology</a>

-🚫 Arminians are thrice [Synergistic](https://carm.org/dictionary/synergism/).
+🚫 Arminians are thrice [synergistic](https://carm.org/dictionary/synergism/).
 They view regeneration, sanctification, and perseverance as a synergistic activity.
 Worse still, they are [Semi-Pelagian](https://carm.org/about-doctrine/what-are-pelagianism-and-semi-pelagianism/).
-Descriptions provided by Dr. Bruce Demarest.
 Denominations associated with this theological tradition are Wesleyan and Methodist.

 <span style="font-style:Italic;font-size:1.6em;">Theologians</span>